jozu-ai/kitops/docs/src/docs/next-steps.md

 mymodel     challenger  Rajat        Finetuning_SLM   13.1 MiB   sha256:f268a74ff85a00f2a68400dfc17b045bc7c1638da7f096c7ae400ad5bdfd520c
 ```

 You'll notice that the digest of the two ModelKits is the same so while you have two tags, the ModelKit itself is only stored once for efficiency.
 This makes tags an efficient way to mark models that have hit specific milestones that are meaningful to your organization's development lifecycle.
+Of course, if the contents of the ModelKit have changed since I last packaged it, I should use the `pack -t` command with the new tag so I get an updated ModelKit.

 Now let's imagine that we deploy our challenger model.
 At that point we'd tag it as `champion`: